nikolasolunac/Arch-Materials-Shop-Clojure/README.md

-## Arch Materials Shop Clojure

-A Clojure project designed for selling of architectural materials.

-## Libraries and plugins

-Leiningen - library for Clojure.
-Korma - communication with MySQL database.
-Composure - REST API framework.
-Ring - web server.
-Chocolatey package manager - software management automation.
-Swagger - API testing.
+# materials-shop-clj

+A Clojure library designed to ... well, that part is up to you.

-## Running
+## Usage

-In command prompt navigate through the root of the project and run with: lein ring server.
-This will start Swagger for API testing.
+FIXME

 ## License

-Copyright © 2018 Nikola Solunac
+Copyright © 2018 FIXME

-Distributed under the Eclipse Public License.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.